emqx/emqx-docs/en_US/durability/management.md

 Wildcard-optimized layout is designed to maximize the efficiency of wildcard subscriptions covering large numbers of topics.
 It accumulates the knowledge about the topic structure in the background over time, and uses a very lightweight machine learning algorithm to predict what wildcard topic filters the clients are likely to subscribe to.
-Then it uses this information to groups such topics together into a single stream that can be efficiently consumed in a single batch.
+Then it uses this information to group such topics together into a single stream that can be efficiently consumed in a single batch.

 | Parameter              | Description                             |